Creeeeger/PS4-dec/README.md

 # Roadmap
 The roadmap for the PS4 PUP Update File Decryptor includes the following task:
--no its done (before u do the same mistake as me run it on the ps4 not pc)
+- no its done (before u do the same mistake as me run it on the ps4 not pc)

 # GitHub Workflow
 To contribute to the development of the PS4 PUP Update File Decryptor, follow these steps: